 Spread Game Analyst/Special Projects, Kansas City Chiefs

-As head coach of the Vikings, Childress guided Minnesota to a regular season record of 39-35 (.527), as the team won consecutive division titles (2008-09) for the first time in 28 years (1977-78).
-In 2009, the team posted a 12-4 record, matching the second-best win total in franchise history, while leading the NFL with a club-high 10 Pro Bowlers.
-Also in 2009, the team's passing offense, led by quarterback Brett Favre, finished the season ranked eighth, as Favre set career-highs in passer rating (107.2) and completion percentage (68.4%), while throwing 33 touchdown passes.
-During Childress' first four seasons at the helm, the Vikings' rushing offense posted the fourth-most rushing yards in the NFL (136.1 ypg) and the third-best average for rushing yards per carry (4.5).
-Under Childress' tutelage, Vikings running back Adrian Peterson led the NFC and ranked second in the NFL with 1,341 rushing yards as a rookie.
+As head coach of the Vikings, Childress guided Minnesota to a 39-35 (.527) regular season record as the team won consecutive NFC North division titles (2008-09) for the first time in 28 years (1977-78).
+In 2009, the team posted a 12-4 record, matching the second-best win total in franchise history, while leading the NFL with a club-high 10 Pro Bowl players.
+Also, in 2009, the team's passing offense, led by quarterback Brett Favre, finished the season ranked eighth as Favre set career-highs in passer rating (107.2) and completion percentage (68.4%), while throwing 33 touchdown passes.
+During Childress' first four seasons at the helm, the Vikings' rushing offense posted the fourth-most rushing yards in the NFL (136.1 yards per game) and the third-best average per rush attempt (4.5 avg.).
+Under Childress' tutelage, RB Adrian Peterson led the NFC and ranked second in the NFL with 1,341 rushing yards as a rookie in 2007.
 Peterson also led the league in rushing in 2008 with a franchise-best 1,760 yards and paced the NFL in 2009 with 18 rushing touchdowns.

-Prior to joining the Vikings, Childress spent seven seasons (1999-2005) with the Philadelphia Eagles, where he tutored the quarterbacks for the first three years (1999-2001) and spent the final four as offensive coordinator (2002-05).
+Prior to joining the Vikings, Childress spent seven seasons (1999-2005) with the Philadelphia Eagles, working for current Chiefs Head Coach Andy Reid, who held the same role at the time with the Eagles.
+In Philadelphia, Childress tutored the quarterbacks for three seasons (1999-01) and spent his final four years as the club's offensive coordinator (2002-05).
 During his tenure with the club, the Eagles posted a 70-42 record (.625), captured four consecutive NFC East Division titles (2001-04) and advanced to the postseason five straight seasons (2000-04).
 Philadelphia also represented the NFC in Super Bowl XXXIX following the 2004 season.
-During that season, Eagles quarterback Donovan McNabb set franchise records in passer rating (104.7) and completion percentage (64.0%), while becoming the first quarterback in NFL history with more than 30 touchdown passes (31) and fewer than 10 interceptions (8) in a single season.
+During that year, Eagles quarterback Donovan McNabb set franchise records in passer rating (104.7) and completion percentage (64.0 pct.), while becoming the first quarterback in NFL history with more than 30 touchdown passes (31) and fewer than 10 interceptions (eight) in a single season.
 As offensive coordinator, Childress led a group that ranked in the top 10 in total offense twice, amassed more than 5,000 yards each season and averaged 333.8 yards per game.
 In addition, the offensive unit was highlighted by seven starters who earned a combined 14 Pro Bowl berths from 2000-05.

-Childress began his collegiate career at Eastern Illinois before transferring to the University of Illinois, where he played quarterback and wide receiver.
+Childress began his collegiate playing career at the University of Illinois before transferring to Eastern Illinois, where he played quarterback and wide receiver.
 He graduated from Eastern Illinois with a degree in psychology.
-A native of Aurora, Illinois, Childress attended Marmion Christian Academy.
+A native of Aurora, Ill., Childress attended Marmion Christian Academy.